 - Secure your home – Install locks that are out of sight, make windows and doors difficult for them to open, and set up alarms to go off when a door or window is opened.

 - Stick to a consistent routine – Create a regular day plan and keep your loved ones engaged in activities.
-You can also consider bringing your loved one to a Senior Activity Centre and signing up for activities targeted for the elderly at your nearby Community Club (CC) or Residents’ Committee (RC) Centre.
+You can also consider bringing your loved one to a Senior Activity Centre and signing up for activities targeted for the elderly at your nearby Community Club (CC) or Residents’ Committee (RC) Centre in Singapore.

 - Tracking devices – They can be a lifesaver in locating your loved one quickly and safely.